Set up Amazon VPC peering to work with AWS resources outside of Amazon Lightsail

 Some AWS resources, such as Amazon S3, Amazon CloudFront, and Amazon DynamoDB don't require VPC peering to be enabled.

 To enable VPC peering in Lightsail, you need to have a default Amazon VPC.
-If you don't have a default Amazon VPC, you can create yours again (or create one for the first time, if you have an older AWS account).
-To learn more, see Creating a Default VPC in the Amazon VPC documentation.
+If you don’t have a default Amazon VPC, you can create one.
+To learn more, see Creating a Default VPC in the Amazon VPC User Guide.

 Since AWS Regions are isolated from one another, a VPC is also isolated in the region where you created it.
 You'll need to enable VPC peering in each region where you have Lightsail resources.